jagsader13/Collatz/README.md

 Compiling and Running Julia

-To compile type: chmod u+x collatz.jl  | or if you want the recursed program|   To compile type: chmod u+x collatzRecur.jl To run type: collatz.jl  | or if you want the recursed program|   To compile type: collatzRecur.jl
+To compile type: chmod u+x collatz.jl  | or if you want the recursed program|   To compile type: chmod u+x collatzRecur.jl

+To run type: collatz.jl  | or if you want the recursed program|   To compile type: collatzRecur.jl

 Compiling and Running Lisp

-To compile and run type: perl A1.py "type directory path here om command line"
+To compile type: chmod u+x collatz.lisp   | or if you want the recursed program|   To compile type: chmod u+x collatzRecur.lisp

+To run type: ./collatz.lisp  | or if you want the recursed program|   To compile type: ./collatzRecur.lisp